pydata/xarray/README.md

 ## Main Feaures

-  - A `DatasetArray` object that is compatible with NumPy's ndarray and ufuncs but keeps ancilliary variables and metadata intact.
+  - Extended array objects (`XArray` and `DatasetArray`) that are compatible with NumPy's ndarray and ufuncs but that keep ancilliary variables and metadata intact.
-  - Array broadcasting based on dimension names and coordinate indices instead of only shapes.
+  - Flexible array broadcasting based on dimension names and coordinate indices.
+  - Lazily load arrays from netCDF files on disk or OpenDAP URLs.
-  - Flexible split-apply-combine functionality with the `Array.groupby` method (patterned after [pandas][pandas]).
+  - Flexible split-apply-combine functionality with the array `groupby` method (patterned after [pandas][pandas]).
   - Fast label-based indexing and (limited) time-series functionality built on [pandas][pandas].